 Local Secondary Schools helping:

-- Trinity School (Sevenoaks) providing Field Stewards & Score Runners and Demonstration matches during the interval
+Trinity School (Sevenoaks) and Knole Academy are providing Field Stewards & Score Runners.

 Also in the Clubhouse

 Hot food & Drinks for sale - thanks to Diane Carey